 Improvement Activities Scoring

 Eligible clinicians in a practice that has received PCMH certification or recognition from the following organizations will receive full credit:

 - National Committee on Quality Assurance (NCQA)

 - Accreditation Association for Ambulatory Health Care (AAAHC)

-- Accrediting bodies that have certified 500 or more practices (CMS will release a list at a later date)
+- Accrediting bodies that have certified 500 or more practices

 Eligible clinicians in a Merit-based Incentive Payment System Alternative Payment Model (MIPS APM) will receive credit based on the requirements of the MIPS APM compared to the MIPS improvement activities requirements.